 Miscarriages are sadly one of the most common experiences in a woman’s reproductive life.
 About twenty percent of all pregnancies end with a mother losing her baby to miscarriage, most often in the first trimester.
 Some women will tragically experience the same devastating loss over and over again, without doctors being able to provide much of an explanation.
 Now, new studies have revealed that supplementing with one simple hormone could offer moms and babies a better chance: Progesterone.

-The Independent reports that the research was a team effort between scholars from the University of Birmingham and Tommy’s National Centre for Miscarriage Research in the United Kingdom.
-One study published in the American Journal of Obstetrics and Gynecology, looked at more than 800 women in the U.K. and the Netherlands who had experienced repeated miscarriages.
-Researchers observed that patients who received progesterone supplementation wound up with a 3 percent higher live-birth rate.
+According to the Independent, the research was a team effort between scholars from the University of Birmingham and Tommy’s National Centre for Miscarriage Research in the United Kingdom.
+One study, known as the PROMISE trial, was published in the American Journal of Obstetrics and Gynecology and looked at more than 800 women in the U.K. and the Netherlands who had experienced repeated miscarriages.
+Researchers observed that patients who received micronized vaginal progesterone supplementation had a 3 percent higher live-birth rate.

-A second study published in BJOG: An International Journal of Obstetrics and Gynecology evaluated 4,153 women being treated at U.K. hospitals.
+A second study, known as the PRISM trial, was published in BJOG: An International Journal of Obstetrics and Gynecology and evaluated 4,153 women being treated at U.K. hospitals.
 All of the patients had early pregnancy bleeding, a scary symptom that can sometimes presage a miscarriage.
-Results revealed that for moms who had already suffered at least one prior loss, progesterone supplementation meant 5 percent more babies were born alive.
+Results revealed that for moms who had already suffered at least one prior loss, progesterone supplementation led to 5 percent more babies born alive.
 Women who received a placebo didn’t show the same benefit.

-In the most desperate cases, for women who had at least three prior miscarriages, progesterone was found to boost the live birth rate by an amazing fifteen percent.
+In the most desperate cases, for women who had at least three prior miscarriages, micronized vaginal progesterone was found to boost the live birth rate by an amazing fifteen percent.

 Given that about 1 million miscarriages occur in the United States alone every year, these studies suggest tens of thousands of pregnancies could possibly be saved.